Clifton893/Dojo-Tribute/README.md

 # Tribute to the Dojo Sake Bar & Izakaya

-This project is a single-page static website, using pure HTML and CSS.
+This project is a single-page static website, using vanilla HTML and CSS.
 It's a love letter honoring the now-closed restaurant where I apprenticed as a chef.

 ![alt text](https://i.imgur.com/bii8cMC.jpg "Logo")